-This is the first part of the ICT pedagogy in early childhood which we deliver to you in our accredited online workshop.
+This is the first part of the digital pedagogy in early childhood which we deliver to you in our accredited online workshop for kindergarten teachers.

-Other key outcomes in this online early childhood workshop for Preschool, kindergarten and Early Years Primary teachers:
+Other key outcomes in this online early childhood workshop for kindergarten teachers:

 - Selecting developmentally appropriate ICT tools – based on the key guidelines you learn the best ICT tools in early childhood education that will encompass the development of ICT capability and ICT literacy.